 - If a team is ahead by twenty or more runs after three innings, fifteen after four innings, or ten after five inning that the game will be called.

-- Homeruns will be limited to two per game, any homerun after the initial two will be deemed an out.
+- Homeruns will be limited to three, male homeruns per game, any homerun after the initial two will be deemed an out.
+Female homeruns are unlimited.

 - Fair balls touched by a defensive player and goes over the fence will be declared a homerun.
 This will not count toward the team maximum homerun limit.

-- There must be at least three females in both the outfield and/or infield at all times.
+- There must be at least two females in both the outfield and/or infield at all times.

 Designated team captains will be an intermediary between his or her team and the intramural director.